-- Why did the residual force reduce from the Unfiltered to Filtered condition?
-Why did the residual force reduce further when using the model and motion from RRA?
+- Why did the residual forces decrease from the Unfiltered to Filtered condition?
+Why did the residual forces decrease further when using the motion from RRA?

-- Which kinematic input should use for the Static Optimization analysis?
+- Which kinematic input should be used for the Static Optimization analysis?
 Explain your reason(s).

 Study 3: Tuning the reserve and residual actuators

 In Study 1 we added actuators to assist each coordinate of the model.
-However, we saw that the reserve actuators contributed a significant amount of torque that we would prefer the muscles to provide.
+However, we saw that these reserve actuators contributed a significant amount of the total joint torque that we would prefer the muscles to provide.
 In this Study, you will reduce the strength of the reserve actuators and observe the resulting changes in reserve actuator torques and Gastrocnemius muscle activation and forces.

 Edit the actuators file and change each actuator's optimal force from 100 to 1.
 The easiest way to change this is by editing the file directly in a text editor like Notepad++ (download Notepad++).
 However, you can use any text editor.

 Perform another Static Optimization analysis using the RRA adjusted kinematics.